Axedyson/syncbase/README.md

 ### TODO

-- Setup some code quality github apps maybe
 - Maybe use chromatic in ci/cd?
 - Add accessibility, interaction, userflow, integration and unit tests e.g. by using storybook, crypress and jest
+  - Remember to build the packages as part of the testing workflow
+  - Also run as many tests as possible without them taking too much time as part of the precommit process!
 - Urql setup & Build register and login page and connect them to the user server api
 - Properly implement session cookie expiration
 - Implement Urql graphcache
 - Actually develop the project
 - Deploy web on vercel and server and it's services on DO droplet and maybe some automatic deployment with gh actions
-- Maybe add standard-version/semantic-release?
+- Maybe add standard-version/semantic-release/changeset?
 - Add more .md files to properly document the contribution process and attract contributors
 - Add docker & docker-compose for development?